I speak Spanish

 Tips for college success: Prepare yourself and explore.
 The better prepared, the smoother the transition into college life.

-Best part of your job: Talking to families about higher education, staying in touch during their time as Ducks, and being asked to write letters of recommendation for students upon graduation.
+Best part of my job: Talking to families about higher education, staying in touch during their time as Ducks, and being asked to write letters of recommendation for students upon graduation.

 Most memorable college class: English.
 Before moving away for college I never heard anyone speak another language and the idea triggered my interest in languages.

-If I didn't work in Admissions I'd: Move to Germany to become fluent in the language or teach about Charrería to youth and perform rope tricks at rodeos.
+If I didn't work at the UO: Move to Germany to become fluent in the language or teach about Charrería to youth and perform rope tricks at rodeos.